Please download this flyer and share it with fellow DA and BDA members, groups, and Intergroups.

 While “yes” and “no” answers are rarely enough, more than a paragraph or two per question is rarely necessary or desired.
 Because time for sharing will be limited, we suggest finding a “study buddy” in the group and reading your written responses to one another.

-Our 25th session will be a wrap-up, review, and discussion of “What’s Next?”
-Of more than 90 DA and BDA members who joined us for the Twos in cycle one, only 24 were still with us when we got to the Twelves.
-We're hoping for a higher retention rate for cycle two, and hope you will be one of the DA and BDA members still with us at the end of December 2020.
+Our 26th session will be a wrap-up, review, and discussion of “What’s Next?”
+Of more than 100 DA and BDA members who joined us for the Twos in cycle two, only 35 were still with us when we got to the Elevens.
+We're hoping for a higher retention rate for 2021, and hope you will be one of the DA and BDA members still with us at the end of each June and December 2021.

 AN EXAMPLE OF THE "LET'S DO BDA TOGETHER" WORKSHOP MATERIALS

 The "Let's Do BDA Together" workshop materials you can see and download below are those that we used for the Threes of our program principles and resources, directly related to the fifth and sixth workshops in the current cycle.
 As you'll see in the links below the image, each set of materials comes with a multi-page pdf and a much briefer word doc, containing only the questions we've posed for meditation and writing.
-A new set of workshop materials is provided every other week during the cycle, for a total of 12 sets of materials, plus a participant survey for review in week 25.
+A new set of workshop materials is provided every other week during the cycle, for a total of 12 sets of materials, plus a participant survey for review in week 26.
 Only the Threes will be posted here.
 All other sets will be posted in the participants-only section of this website.
-We don't mean to be discouraging, but once we get past the Threes in the cycle, which we have, we suggest new workshop participants consider waiting to start at the beginning of the next cycle.
-See the flyer and calendar above for next cycle details.
-Our experience in cycle one this year was that no one who joined us after we had covered the Threes of the program stayed with us for more than a week or two.
+We don't mean to be discouraging, but once we get past the Threes in the cycle, we suggest new workshop participants consider waiting to start at the beginning of the next cycle.
+See the flyer and calendar above for next cycle details when they're available.

-The related recordings from the current cycle can be heard by using the buttons below:
+The related recordings from the second cycle of 2020 can be heard by using the buttons below: